 - Share-based payment

 Post-employment benefits are provided in the context of defined benefit or defined contribution plans.
 In the case of defined contribution plans, the obligation to make periodic contributions to an external pension provider is recognised as expenses for post-employment benefits at the same time as the beneficiaries provide their service.
-Missed payments or prepayments to the external pension provider are accrued as liabilities or receivables.
+Missed payments or prepayments to the external pension provider are accrued or deferred as liabilities or receivables.
 Liabilities with a term of over 12 months are discounted.

-The actuarial measurement of pension provisions for post-employment benefits plans as part of a defined benefit plan is effected in accordance with the projected unit credit method as stipulated by IAS 19 (Employee Benefits) on the basis of actuarial opinions.
-Based on biometric data, this method takes into account known pensions and pension entitlements at the reporting date as well as expected increases in future wages and pensions.
-Where the employee benefit obligations determined or the fair value of the plan assets increase or decrease between the beginning and end of a financial year as a result of experience adjustments (for example, a changed fluctuation rate) or changes in underlying actuarial assumptions, this will result in actuarial gains and losses.
+The actuarial measurement of pension provisions for post-employment benefits plans as part of a defined benefit plan is effected in accordance with the projected unit credit method as stipulated by IAS 19 (Employee Benefits) on the basis of actuarial reports.
+Based on biometric data, this method takes into account known pensions and pension entitlements at the reporting period as well as expected increases in future wages and pensions.
+Where the employee benefit obligations determined or the fair value of the plan assets increase or decrease between the beginning and end of a financial year as a result of experience adjustments (for example a changed fluctuation rate) or changes in underlying actuarial assumptions, this will result in actuarial gains and losses.
 These are recognised in other comprehensive income outside of profit or loss.
 Effects of plan changes and curtailments are recognised fully under service costs through profit or loss.
-The interest element of the addition to the provision contained in the pension expense is presented as interest expenses as part of the financial result.
+The interest element of the addition to the provision is presented as interest expenses as part of the financial result.
 Insofar as plan assets exist, the amount of the pension obligation is generally the result of the difference between the present value of defined benefit obligations and the fair value of the plan assets.

 Provisions for obligations similar to pensions (such as anniversary allowances and death benefits) are based on the present value of future payment obligations to the employee or his or her surviving dependants less any associated assets measured at fair value.
-The amount of provisions is determined on the basis of actuarial opinions in line with IAS 19.
+The amount of provisions is determined on the basis of actuarial reports in line with IAS 19.
 Actuarial gains and losses are recognised in the period in which they are incurred.

 Termination benefits comprise severance payments to employees.
 They are recognised as liabilities through profit or loss when contractual or factual payment obligations towards the employee are to be made in relation to the termination of the employment relationship.
 Such an obligation exists when a formal plan for the early termination of the employment relationship is available to which the company is bound.
-Benefits with terms of more than 12 months after the reporting date are recognised at their present value.
+Benefits with terms of more than 12 months after the reporting period are recognised at their present value.